JuliaRobotics/FunctionalStateMachine.jl/README.md

 close(fid)
 ```

-This particular structure is choosen so that `@async` or other multithreaded uses of FSM can still write to a common `fid` and also allow the user to `flush(fid)` and `close(fid)` regardless of whether the FSM has stalled.
+This particular structure is chosen so that `@async` or other multithreaded uses of FSM can still write to a common `fid` and also allow the user to `flush(fid)` and `close(fid)` regardless of whether the FSM has stalled.
 Might seem "boilerplate-esque", but it's much easier for developers to snuff out bugs in highly complicted interdependent and multithreaded, multi-state-machine architectures.

 ## With User Data and History